the-sergiu/C-Language-Preprocessor/README.md

     ./so-cpp --parameter list
 ```

-Details about parameters and implementation, below.
+Details about parameters and implementation below:

 ## ⛏️ Built Using <a name = "built_using"></a>
 - [Visual Studio Code](https://code.visualstudio.com/) - code editor